Construction Review

 Mandarin Oriental Miami Imploded to Make Way for $1B ‘One Island Drive’ Redevelopment

-The Mandarin Oriental Miami was demolished in a controlled implosion on April 12, 2026, clearing the way for the $1 billion-plus One Island Drive redevelopment on Brickell Key—a project set to transform the island’s southernmost tip into a premier ultra-luxury residential and hospitality destination.
+The Mandarin Oriental Miami was demolished in a controlled implosion on April 12, 2026, clearing the way for the $1.3 billion Residences at Mandarin Oriental, Miami —a project set to transform the island’s southernmost tip into a premier ultra-luxury residential and hospitality destination.
+We managed to get some of the images from Schwarz Media Stategies on behalf of Spire Properties who are the developers.
+The images show both the demolition and rendering of the new Residences that will be built on the site.

 The 23-story hotel, which opened in 2000 and operated for 26 years as one of Miami’s most recognizable luxury properties, was brought down in approximately 20 seconds during a tightly coordinated operation led by Swire Properties.
 The implosion was executed by Controlled Demolition Inc. in coordination with BG Group.

-The demolition marks a major milestone for One Island Drive, the master-planned development unveiled by Swire Properties in 2023 as the final phase of its decades-long transformation of Brickell Key.
+The demolition marks a major milestone for Residences at Mandarin Oriental, the master-planned development unveiled by Swire Properties in 2023 as the final phase of its decades-long transformation of Brickell Key.
 The project will replace the former hotel with a two-tower ultra-luxury complex combining branded residences and a new flagship Mandarin Oriental hotel.

 Extensive preparations took place ahead of the implosion.
 Authorities closed the Brickell Key Bridge and set up a secured exclusion zone across land and surrounding waters.
 Workers installed final barricades around 4 a.m., activated vibration monitors by 6 a.m., and staged emergency vehicles by 6:30 a.m.
 Officials instructed residents to remain indoors, close windows, and turn off air conditioning systems ahead of the 8:30 a.m. demolition.